SomeWeekendReading/someweekendreading.github.io/_posts/2022-04-01-today-i-got-shot-a-seventh-time.md

 intervention successfully reduces a risk, but it was a risk that was _already small to begin with_.
 Maybe your time would have been better spent reducing smoking, or treating obesity, or getting gun safety practices more widespread?
-(I've got a list somewhere here, of the usual liberal interventions.)
+(I've got a list somewhere here, of all the usual liberal interventions I want.)

 That might be.
 But this looks like a pretty low cost &amp; sure thing to me, as a person in that 60-69 age group, so I'm disposed to take it.